rytligc/dev-docs/docs/webservers/NodeJS.md

 `npm run start` to run the `start` script.

-The start script has teh environment variable set to production.
+The start script has the environment variable set to production.
 We could also run

 `npm run start:dev` to start the development environment.

-When it is run, the webserver is listening on localhost `http://localhost:3000/` (port 3000 as specified in app.js).
+When it is run, the webserver is listening on localhost `http://localhost:3000/`.

 ## Tools for running in production